Pronunciation of 'Hematology'

 English (United States)

-The study of blood, blood-forming organs, and blood diseases.
+The branch of medicine that deals with the study of blood, blood-forming organs, and blood diseases.

-The study of blood, blood-forming organs, and blood diseases.
+The branch of medicine that deals with the study of blood, blood-forming organs, and blood diseases.